mandar-damle/HDM-documentation/pages/01.HDM Documentation/050.vcd/10.Network Planning/05.Cloud Network Config/default.md

 2. Provide the name “UPLINK_WAN_NETWORK” and Gateway CIDR for the network.
-Note the CIDR as this would be required when creating VPN connection between premise and edge gateway on cloud.
+Note the CIDR; this will be required when creating the VPN connection between on-premises and the edge gateway in the cloud.

 ![alt_text](images/image3.png "image_tooltip")